Cheapest Car Insurance in Alabama for 2026

 Cheapest Car Insurance Quotes in Alabama by City

-AIG is the cheapest provider in most of Alabama's 10 most populous cities, but not all.
-Cincinnati Insurance leads in Decatur and Mobile.
-Travelers is cheapest in Auburn.
-The largest meaningful rate difference is between Hoover at $49/month and Mobile at $91/month, a $42/month ($504/year) gap.
+AIG is the cheapest provider in seven of Alabama's 10 most populous cities; Cincinnati leads in Decatur and Mobile, and Travelers has the lowest premiums in Auburn.
+The largest rate difference is between Hoover at $49 a month and Mobile at $91 a month, a $42 monthly gap ($504 a year) for the same profile and coverage.

 Auburn